 Could you tell me the differences between conservatories and teaching in Spain and Italy?

-There is not IMG-20170120-WA0012so much differences.
+There is not so much differences.
 Bachelor degree includes 3 years of subjects like history of music, orchestra, chamber music, flute and harmony.
 Master degree includes 2 years of specialisation in performing (this means that the students should play the main soloist repertoire).
 I think the same is in Spain, as I could observe.

 .